kaarelkaarelson/colab_ollama/README.md

 ## 4. Connect to ngrok tunnel locally.

+Paste the ngrok tunnel URL to client.py

-Pull the embedding/llm model first.
+Replace the model name you want to use.

 Then use Langchain Ollama class to seamlessly use inference.